congto/ktos-108/Lab_03_Managing_Networks_With_Neutron.md

 3) L3 based security

 There are a number of additional service functions that we will not necessarily have time to review in the lab:
-- lbaas, Load Balancing service, although an extra credit is to try to deploy this
+- lbaas, Load Balancing service, although an extra credit is to try to deploy this (requires re-building the neutron-server container! mega-extra credit!)
 - fwaas, vpnaas

 ## Create, Delete L2 segments